kontena/docs/using-kontena/install-nodes/cloud.md

 ### Kontena Agent

-By default, Kontena Nodes will auto-update to the same version as Kontena Platform Master immediately if the `major` or `minor` version changes (`major.minor.x`).
+By default, Kontena Nodes will auto-update to the same version as the Kontena Platform Master immediately if the `major` or `minor` version changes (`major.minor.x`).
 Kontena Nodes will do a patch level auto-update only when rebooted or systemd is restarted.
 This auto-update process can be forced by executing the following command in every Kontena Node host:

 ```
 $ kontena cloud node shell <NAME> systemctl restart kontena-agent